-When you set the assignment type for a subsection, all problems within the subsection are graded and weighted as a single type.
+When you set the assignment type for a subsection, all problems in the subsection are graded and weighted as a single type.
 For example, if you designate the assignment type for a subsection as Homework, then all problem types in that subsection are graded as homework.

 Note: Unlike other problem types, ORA assignments are not governed by the subsection due date.
 Due dates for each ORA assignment are set in the assignment's settings.
-For details, see Step 4.
-Specify the Assignment Name and Response Dates.
+For details, see Specify a Name and Dates.